The following recommendations can help improve the performance of Eclipse when you use it to build large applications:

 Configure Eclipse to clean and build only selected projects:

-Configure Eclipse so it does not delete the build artefacts when you change the project's properties settings.
+Configure Eclipse so it does not delete the build artifacts when you change the project's properties settings.
 This means you will not have to rebuild the project and build all artifacts.

 On multi-CPU machines, you can enable faster, parallel multi-processor compilation of multiple files in native COBOL projects.
 To do this: